 Work began in November 2017 to photograph and record the inscriptions on the gravestones and tombs in St Cyr’s churchyard and the monuments inside the church.
 As of April 2018, we have completed the southern section and are near to completing the north-eastern section.
 It has been thrilling to discover a number of gravestones hidden under the turf, some considerably older than any previously visible.
 Where possible we are obtaining background information on the people buried as well as reading the inscriptions.
 In the course of the work we have looked at many old documents relating to the church, some going back as far as the seventeenth century

-As each section is completed, the spreadsheet and photographs are being forwarded to the Gloucestershire Family History Society so that they will eventually be available to genealogists and local historians.
-We are also working closely with John Pinch, who is producing an updated and corrected Churchyard Plan for display inside the church.
+As each section is completed, the spreadsheet and photographs have been forwarded to the Gloucestershire Family History Society and are available to genealogists and local historians.
+We have also worked closely with John Pinch, who is producing an updated and corrected Churchyard Plan for display inside the church.

 Armistice Centenary Project